thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2019-09-13-moving-to-singapore.md

 path: "/blog/2019-09-13-moving-to-singapore"
 title: "Moving to Singapore"
 date: 2019-09-13
-description: "After four years with Stripe in Europe, I'm excited to explore and learn all about Southeast Asia."
+description: "After four years with Stripe in Europe, I'm excited to work with and learn from Southeast Asia's entrepreneurial developers."
 background: "linear-gradient(to right, rgb(237, 41, 57) 0%, rgb(255, 255, 255) 150%)"
 tags:
   - Stripe